 Last updated: 3/09/2016

-In Alabama, like in all states, the general rule is that an Alabama limited liability company's (LLC) money or property cannot be directly taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+In Alabama, the general rule is that an Alabama limited liability company's (LLC) money or property cannot be directly taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.

 Example: Larry and LaVerne have formed an Alabama LLC called Mobile Flowers, LLC, to operate their flower shop business in Mobile.
 The business has been quite successful and has $50,000 in its own bank account.
 Unbeknownst to Larry, LaVerne has a gambling problem and owes $100,000 to the Lady Luck Casino.
 The casino sues LaVerne for the money it’s owed and obtains a $100,000 court judgment.
 While the casino can attempt to collect its judgment from LaVerne’s personal assets, such as her personal bank accounts and personal property, it cannot take money or property owned by Mobile Flowers, LLC to satisfy Laverne’s personal debts--for example, it cannot get any of the money held in the LLC’s bank account or take any of its property.